 Plant biomass is a common parameter used to study plant growth.
-The fresh weight of the plant describes the water and moisture content of the plant.
-The plant will weigh more when wet the more fertile it is (Supandi, 2021).
-When plant nutrient requirements are met, yields will be optimal (Purba et al., 2021).
+When plant nutrient requirements are met, yields will be optimal (Timsina, 2018).
 The rhizome of the bangle plant is the part that is most advantageous for cultivation.
-One could also argue that this rhizome's wet weight is a crucial factor in determining how well bangle plant cultivation is going.
-The cultivation method is better and more productive the more weight of the wet rhizome that can be obtained.

-Rosita (2005) found that giving 250 kg/ha of urea, 250 kg/ha of SP36, 250 kg/ha of KCl, and 20 tons/ha of manure resulted in a fresh bangle rhizome weight of 311.39 g/plant 5 months after planting.
-According to the results of the application of organic fertilizers, at the age of 18 weeks, cow manure at a dose of 60 tons/ha produced the highest wet weight of rhizomes, averaging about 822 grams/plant, and chicken manure at a dose of 20 tons/ha produced the lowest wet weight of rhizomes, an average of 393.25 g/plant.
-Manure increases crop yield and quality while also enhancing the chemistry, physical characteristics, and biological properties of the soil (Seker et al., 2011).
-The graph below demonstrates that the yield of fresh rhizomes increases with increasing manure dosage.
+One could also argue that this rhizome's fresh weight is a crucial factor in determining how well bangle plant cultivation is going.
+The cultivation method is better and more productive the more weight of the wet rhizome can be obtained.
+According to the results of the application of the organic fertilizers at the age of 18 weeks, cow manure at a dose of 60 t/ha produced the highest fresh weight of rhizomes, averaging 822 g/plant, and chicken manure at a dose of 20 t/ha produced the lowest fresh weight of rhizomes, averaging 393.25 g/plant.
+Manure increases crop yield and quality while also enhancing the chemistry, physical characteristics, and biological properties of the soil (Ma et al., 2021).
+Data presented in Table 11 demonstrate that the yield of fresh weight of rhizomes increased with increasing manure dosage.